-Make an appointment by phone or in person.
-No referral is necessary, although referrals are accepted.
+Make a counseling appointment by phone, in person, or email.
+Referrals for counseling are not necessary, although they are accepted.
 Students are seen as soon as possible by one of the counselors and, in an emergency, seen immediately.
-Our services are free of charge to all current Hartwick College students.
+Our counseling services are free of charge to all current part- and full-time Hartwick College students.

 Location: Perrella Health Center

 Hours: Monday to Friday, 9 a.m. to 5 p.m.